dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 In the previous section we have seen how the interrupt was generated and how to read data from the keyboard.
 But now we need to write a proper driver, trying to address the issues listed above (well not all of them since some are an higher level than they will be implemented "using" the driver, not by it.

-We will try to build the driver in small step adding one piece at time, so it will be easier to understand it.
+We will try to build the driver in small steps adding one piece at time, so it will be easier to understand it.

 ### Store key press history